- Environment & Conservation

-Thank you to all who attended the July 19 Open House!
-We received great input from both the community event and the online survey.
-As shown in the conceptual design (pdf), we were able to incorporate many of the elements that you voted on for the natural area.
+In 2017 and 2018, we heard from the community through an open house, online survey and several one-on-one and group briefings.
+As shown in our initial conceptual design (pdf), we were able to incorporate many of the elements that the community desired for the natural area.
 Some of these elements include:

 It’s important to note that this design is conceptual and will change as we continue to complete the review process with stakeholders and affected City departments.
 For example, the locations of trees and overlooks may shift as we learn more about operation and maintenance needs.

 We will maintain clear sightlines as we refine the design so that people can see into and out of the natural area.
 We are working closely with Seattle Department of Transportation to extend the sidewalk and add curb bulbs by the pedestrian walkway to shorten the crossing distances.
 In addition, we are beginning to design the sedimentation facility on the west side of Rainier Avenue S. This facility will look like a natural pond and will function like a wide spot in a natural creek where water slows and pools; rocks and large gravel from Deadhorse Canyon will collect here instead of being deposited into Lake Washington.
 The facility will clean out debris and provide necessary shade for salmon.